Alejandro Tosti: Professional career

 Tosti turned professional after graduating in 2018 and joined the PGA Tour Latinoamérica.
 In 2019, he won his first title, and in 2022 he won a second title and finished 5th in the Order of Merit, to earn graduation to the Korn Ferry Tour.

 He gained media attention after accepting a shuttle ride, believing it was an official courtesy car, from the 18th green to the first tee mid-round at the LECOM Suncoast Classic, receiving a two-shot penalty for breaking an obscure model local rule that says players may not use transportation during a round.

-In August 2023, Tosti claimed his first win on the Korn Ferry Tour at the Pinnacle Bank Championship, also claiming a card for the 2024 PGA Tour season.
+In August 2023, Tosti claimed his first win on the Korn Ferry Tour at the Pinnacle Bank Championship and rose into the top-100 of the OWGR for the first time, also claiming a card for the 2024 PGA Tour season.
 Two weeks later, he was forced to withdraw from the Albertsons Boise Open following an undisclosed disciplinary matter.

+On the PGA Tour, he was runner-up at the 2024 Texas Children's Houston Open and 2025 Corales Puntacana Championship.
+Tosti, who has earned a reputation for being muy picante, found himself in the media concerning controversies at the 2024 Sony Open, 2024 Wells Fargo Championship, 2025 Houston Open and 2026 Valspar Championship, before it was widely reported when his caddie quit on him mid-way through the first round of the 2026 Biltmore Championship Asheville, over an umbrella dispute.